-Community Discovery: Identify, evaluate and validate the modular structure of the crawled network sample.
-The results of at least 3 CD algorithms (e.g., K-clique, Label Propagation, Louvain, Infomap, Demon/Angel) must be evaluated and compared.
-If additional semantic information for the analysed graph are available use them to make sense of the identified partitions.
+Community Detection: Identify, evaluate and validate the modular structure of the crawled network sample.
+The results of at least 3 CD algorithms of your choice (e.g., K-clique, Label Propagation, Louvain, Infomap, Demon/Angel...) must be evaluated and compared.
+If additional semantic information for the analyzed graph is available use them to make sense of the identified partitions.
 For CD algorithm implementations (as well as for their evaluation and comparison) refer to the CDlib (https://github.com/GiulioRossetti/cdlib) library.
-The analysis can be extended selecting approaches considered interesting among the one present in such library.

-Dynamic Community Discovery: Generate, starting from your dataset, a series of snapshoots.
+Dynamic Community Detection: Generate, starting from your dataset, a series of snapshots.
 To do so - in case of unavailability of temporal edge/node annotation - for each snapshot (independently) randomly select 30% of the edges from the original network.
-After that: (i) partition the obtained dynamic network in communities implementing a two-step approach as discussed during the course (using a static CD algorithm of your choice) (ii) provide a simple definitions for the main community events (e.g., merge, split, growth, shrink), and (iii) analyze them.
+After that: (i) partition the obtained dynamic network in communities implementing a two-step approach as discussed during the course (using a static CD algorithm of your choice) (ii) provide a simple definition for the main community events (e.g., merge, split, growth, shrink), and (iii) analyze them.
 In case the crawled data contain temporal information you can avoid the random sampling and apply a temporal discretization of the original network.